Anna Jones (businesswoman): Sharestyle

 In 2016 Jones and Wosskow also founded Sharestyle, a digital marketplace that aggregates style and lifestyle experts and connects them with users seeking expert assistance.
 Its mobile app, which brings the principles of the sharing economy to the style market, was launched in the UK in February 2017 and will launch in the U.S. later in the year.
 Jones is currently executive chair of Sharestyle.

 Creative Industries Federation

 Jones currently sits on the board of the Creative Industries Federation, an independent representative body for arts and creative industries.
 Fellow board members include Tony Hall, Baron Hall of Birkenhead, the Director General of the BBC, John Sorrell (designer), and Jude Kelly, the Artistic Director of the Southbank Centre.

 Accolades

 In 2014 Jones was featured in Women Fashion Power, Zaha Hadid's exhibition at London's Design Museum.
-One of Jones' dresses appeared alongside outfits from influential women including Naomi Campbell, Diana, Princess of Wales, Miriam González Durántez, Vivienne Westwood, Natalie Massenet, and Kirsty Wark.

 In 2015 she was listed as one of the Evening Standard’s 1000 most influential Londoners and the following year she was shortlisted for 'Pioneer of the Year' at the British Media Awards.
 She also won a Women in Marketing Award in 2016 for her efforts to champion female empowerment.